Discover Yahoo! With Your Friends

 Lots of homeowners love putting up displays in front of their home … and some of us just enjoy driving through the neighborhood to enjoy other people's homes.
 Here are tips for keeping your home safe outdoors.

 • Plan your outdoor holiday lighting ahead of time but why?
-Unless you're using solar-powered lights or new LED lights that draw very little power (read Save Energy with LED Christmas Lights), you need to map out where to plug in your lights or you run the risk of causing a fire.
+Unless you're using solar powered lights or new LED lights that draw very little power (read Save Energy with LED Christmas Lights), you need to map out where to plug in your lights or you run the risk of causing a fire.

 • Put together your holiday hanging kit, focusing on materials that you can leave up and reuse year after year.
 Use stainless hooks and screws plus floral wire and plastic cable ties to hang your decorations.
 Only use extension cords rated for outdoor use.

 • Unless you work on a ladder frequently, don't do it.
-Following a three-year study, the Centers for Disease Control and Prevention (CDC) reported that almost 18,000 people ended up in emergency rooms due to holiday decorating falls … and it's estimated the total number of injuries is 2 to 3 times this number.
+Following a 3 year study, the Centers for Disease Control and Prevention (CDC) reported that almost 18,000 people ended up in emergency rooms due to holiday decorating falls … and it's estimated the total number of injuries is 2 to 3 times this number.

 • Save energy using timers to control your holiday lights.
 Preset them to turn the lights on and more important, turn them off so there's no concern when you're traveling or already in bed.